Disclaimer: I do not own the wonderful world of Harry Potter.

-Author's note: This is my second foray into the world of the Ginny Weasley and Remus Lupinpairing.
-I just finished my other with them called Against the Grain, so if you're into the pair and haven't done so already, you might want to check it out!
-Anyways, enjoy!
+Author's note: This is my second foray into the world of Ginny Weasley and Remus Lupin pairing.
+I have finished another story with them during Ginny's time at Hogwarts called Against the Grain, so if you're into the pair and haven't done so already, you might want to check it out.

-Another little note, this is going to be set after Hogwarts; Ginny is going to be about 21, Remus will be about 42.
+This story is set after Hogwarts; Ginny is going to be about 23, Remus will be about 41.

-"He's seeing someone in his office now, you can wait out here for them to finish," the snappish, prematurely grey-haired, nose-in-the-air secretary for the Head of the Auror Office explained without taking her eyes off the report she was clearly pretending to be working diligently on.
+"He's seeing someone in his office now, you can wait out here for them to finish," the curt, prematurely grey-haired secretary for the Head of the Auror Office explained without taking her eyes off the report she was clearly pretending to be working on.

-Sometimes you have to choose your battles, Ginny thought with an uncanny amount of restraint (for her at least).
-This was not the time to blow up at her boss or his secretary, lack of caffeine or no. She slumped in the chair farthest from the horrendous woman's desk without satisfaction as immediately the polished wood seemed to cling to every exposed piece of her warm skin.
-After unsticking herself a few times, and becoming as comfortable as she possibly would be, Ginny started to feel the anxiety of this meeting growing inside her like some sort of despicable parasite.
+Sometimes you have to choose your battles, Ginny thought with an uncanny amount of restraint, for her at least.
+This was not the time to blow up at her boss or his secretary, lack of caffeine or no. She slumped in the chair farthest from the unpleasant woman's desk without satisfaction as immediately the polished wood seemed to cling to every exposed piece of her warm skin.
+After unsticking herself a few times and becoming as comfortable as she possibly would be, Ginny started to feel the anxiety of this meeting growing inside her like a parasite.

-Ginny looked up at the magical ceiling fan, allowing herself to be calmed by the spinning blades as she miserably recalled her previous mission and the events that led to her being asked to come in early on a Friday morning, too early to wake up any earlier to get herself her much needed coffee in the AM, though it would have surely been worth the pain.
-A girl needs her coffee, alright?
+Ginny looked up at the magical ceiling fan, allowing herself to be calmed by the spinning blades as she miserably recalled her previous mission and the events that led to her being asked to come in early on a Friday morning (too early to wake up any earlier to get herself her much needed coffee in the AM, though it would have surely been worth the pain.)

 In Ginny's seventh and final year at school the battle that had been building for eighteen years finally erupted on the fields of Hogwarts School of Witchcraft and Wizardry.
-Voldemort and his force of miscreant creatures and his power hungry, pureblood supremacist followers challenged the protection of the school and Albus Dumbledore's leadership in the wizarding world.
+Voldemort and his force of miscreant creatures and power hungry, pureblood supremacist followers challenged the protection of the school and Albus Dumbledore's leadership in the wizarding world.
+Voldemort had long had his sights on the school because of what it represented: not just a symbol of incorruptibility but also a place which raised muggle-borns, half-bloods and purebloods as magical equals.

-The battle lasted three gruelling nights which have been held in honour each year since on the fourth, fifth and sixth of May for those who fought and fell defending their friends, family and countrymen.
-Both sides lost many, but in the end it came down to sheer passion and will to live that won the battle for the students, staff, families and Aurors.
-Though, it is impossible to speak of their success without mentioning the alliance between Dumbledore and the magical creatures which inhabited the forest.
-If the centaurs and Acromantula had not joined the fray, Voldemort's giants and wolves would have devoured every last one of them without mercy.
+The battle lasted three grueling nights which have been held in honour each year since on the fourth, fifth and sixth of May for those who fought and fell defending their friends, family and ideologies.
+Both sides lost many but in the end it came down to sheer passion and will to live that won the battle for the Aurors, the Order, families, staff and students.
+Though it is impossible to speak of their success without mentioning the alliance between Dumbledore and the magical creatures which inhabited the forest.
+If the Centaurs, Thestrals and Acromantulas had not joined the fray, Voldemort's Giants and Ghouls would have devoured every last one of them without mercy.

-No one knew who they could trust, and people were soon growing too afraid to even try.
+No one knew who they could trust and people were soon growing too afraid to even try.
 Was it worth the risks of their loved ones?
+Stories of families being ripped apart were daily reminders.
 It was just a matter of time before those responsible banded together and assembled their own recruiting bases, growing ever more independent yet loyal to their Lord.
-The safe-houses started popping up one year after the Battle of Hogwarts.
-All over the country potential Death Eaters were being trained, tested and educated to the will of a man most had never even met.
+The safe-houses started popping up two years after the Battle of Hogwarts.
+All over the country potential Death Eaters were being trained, tested and educated to the will of a man, if he could be called that, most had never even met.
 The development was quick and soon these simple facilities were turned into near impenetrable safety zones for all who pledge allegiance to the pureblood cause.
+Some because they truly believed in it, but most merely for the allure of power.

-With the weak minded Minister bought off with alluring promises of leadership, gold and safety, progress was made even more difficult by the passing of new laws and regulations, instated simply to do exactly what they were doing.
+With their weak minded Minister bought off by promises of leadership, gold, and safety, progress was made even more difficult by the passing of new laws and regulations, instated simply to do exactly what they were doing.
 Requests to raid any of the known locations of such safety zones took weeks, sometimes months, to process and by that time it was always too late.

 They always knew.